History of United Airlines: Expansion into a national carrier

-On November 1, 1955, United Airlines Flight 629 was bombed while flying from Stapleton Airport in Denver to Portland, killing all 39 passengers and five crew members on board the Douglas DC-6B.
+On November 1, 1955, United Air Lines Flight 629 was bombed while flying from Stapleton Airport in Denver to Portland, killing all 39 passengers and five crew members on board the Douglas DC-6B.
 The bomb was planted by Jack Graham, who put the device in his mother's luggage to collect on her life insurance policy.
 Graham was arrested, tried, and later executed a year after the explosion.

 In the late 1950s, three United planes were lost in mid-air collisions that killed everyone on both aircraft involved.
 On June 30, 1956, Flight 718 collided with a Trans World Airlines Lockheed L-1049 Super Constellation over the Grand Canyon in what was then the world's deadliest commercial airline disaster.
 On April 21, 1958, Flight 736 crashed in southern Nevada after colliding with a USAF F-100 Super Sabre fighter jet.
 On December 16, 1960, Flight 826 hit another TWA Super Constellation over New York City.
 These accidents helped pave the way for modern Air Traffic Control.
 Also, in 1958, United received its first Douglas DC-8, its first jet aircraft.

 On June 1, 1961, United merged with Capital Airlines, displacing rival American Airlines as the world's second largest airline behind Aeroflot of the Soviet Union.
 The merger resulted in United inheriting from Capital the British-manufactured Vickers Viscount, which was the only mainline turboprop aircraft ever flown by the airline.
 United also began operating French-manufactured Sud Aviation Caravelle jetliners and was the only American-based airline ever to operate the Caravelle in scheduled passenger service.
 In 1968, the company reorganized, creating UAL Corporation with United Airlines as a wholly owned subsidiary.

 In August 1970, United took delivery of their first Boeing 747s, initially operating them on longer routes within the United States.
 A year later, United, along with American, were the launch customers for the McDonnell Douglas DC-10, which served as a workhorse in both airlines' fleets and others around the world for many years.

 United Airlines is the only airline to have operated Executive One, the designation given to a civil flight carrying the U.S. president.
 On December 26, 1973, then-president Richard Nixon flew aboard a United DC-10 flight from Washington Dulles to Los Angeles.
 White House staff explained that this was done to conserve fuel by not having to fly the usual Boeing 707 aircraft used for Air Force One.
 In keeping with the practice of having two aircraft available at all times during Presidential travel, an Air Force aircraft followed in case of emergency.

 In August 1940, United scheduled flights to 37 airports.
 In August 1953, 66 airports on United and 51 on Capital; United flew to 91 in May 1968, and to 90 in November 1978.